henriquecastror/open-code-community/static/files/autor_index_ok.md

 ---
 # Display name
-title: Henrique Castro Martins (membro desde 2021/03)
+title: Henrique Castro Martins (since 2021/03)

 # Username (this should match the folder name)
 authors: